WayneLai0127/quick-history-viewer/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or need assistance, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need assistance, feel free to contact us at [fssher107@gmail.com](mailto:fssher107@gmail.com).

 Enjoy using Quick History Viewer! 😄